bicycle1885/Fmt.jl/README.md

 Fmt.jl provides a Python-style format language.
 It is an alternative of Printf.jl and string utility functions in Base.
+Formats are constructed by a [non-standard string literal](https://docs.julialang.org/en/v1/manual/strings/#non-standard-string-literals) prefixed by `f`, called f-strings.
-Parts of a string surrounded curly braces `{` `}` are replaced with a string formatted according to a format specification as follows:
+In the following example, a part of an f-string surrounded curly braces `{` `}` is replaced with a formatted floating-point number:
 ```
 julia> using Fmt